-On The Water's Edge is based on the book Around the Pond: Who's Been Here? by Lindsay Barrett George.
-Hands-on activities are used as students compare the terrestrial community to the aquatic community.
-Students will be exploring the Wolf Run Lake area.
+Explore aquatic and terrestrial communities through hands-on activities based on Around the Pond: Who's Been Here written by Lindsay Barrett George.
+Students will compare and contrast aquatic and terrestrial turtles, birds, and insects.
 Capacity: 60 students; length of program: 120 minutes; fee: \$2 per student